Canadian Express

-Canadian Express was a Canadian variety television series which aired on CBC Television between September 22, 1977, and September 12, 1980.
+Canadian Express is a Canadian variety television series which aired on CBC Television between September 22, 1977, and September 12, 1980.
 The show was hosted by Ryan's Fancy in St. John's, Newfoundland and Labrador, Gabrielle in Edmonton, Alberta, Terry Jacks in Toronto, Ontario, Terry David Mulligan in Vancouver, British Columbia, Gerry and Ziz in Winnipeg, Manitoba, and Jim Bennet in Halifax, Nova Scotia.
 It was executive produced by Paddy Sampson.